pashinin/workgroups2/README.md

 ## License

-Workgroups for Windows (for Emacs) is released under the GPL.
+Workgroups for Emacs is released under the GPL.